tnajdek/zotero-api-client/README.md

 	npm i zotero-api-client

 Also included in the package is an [UMD](https://github.com/umdjs/umd) bundle which can be loaded using common loaders or included directly in a `<script>` tag.
-In the latter case library is available globally as `zoteroApiClient`.
+In the latter case library is available globally as `ZoteroApiClient`.
 One way of using UMD bundle on your page is to include it from [unpkg](https://unpkg.com) project CDN:

 ```
 	<script src="https://unpkg.com/zotero-api-client"></script>